 An elegant, modern hotel in a historic building in the Old Town, Hotel Gdansk Boutique gets rave reviews for the exceptional breakfast and luxurious features.
 Check availability!

-Start your search for the perfect hotel for your city sightseeing Gdansk trip on Booking.com!
+Begin your search for the perfect hotel for your trip on Booking.com!

 Where to Stay in Sopot

-Our final packing hacks and travel tips for your Gdansk city guide!
+Our final hacks and advice revolve around packing for your Gdansk vacation!

 Walking Shoes